plone/training/transmogrifier/pipeline.rst

   This is provided solely as an example to give you a starting point for making your own blueprint.
   It is currently commented out in the top `[transmogrifier]` section, so it will not run until uncommented.
   The blueprint name, `mysite.example` is defined in the configure.zcml, where it points to the Python Class.
-  We'll cover more about the blueprint itself later.
+  See <blueprints> for more information about writing custom blueprints.

 copyuid
   This part uses the `manipulator` blueprint, which allows you to copy a key from the item to the Plone object using a :term:`TALES` expression.